-At the end of December 2010, the Bank has 2 (two) member of the BOC, 1 (one) of them is the Independent Commissioner who is independent from influence of the controlling shareholders and domiciled in Indonesia.
-Following the resignation of Phillippe Rene Francis Sirgant on 5th April 2010 and Bernard Georges Francois Pittie on 4th August 2010, the Bank has proposed to Bank Indonesia to assign a new Independent Commissioner, Chris Kanter, through its letter No. ADM/148/VIII/2010 dated 31 August 2010.

-Bank Indonesia's approval has been received on 08 April 2011 through its letter No. 13/34/GBI/DPIP/Rahasia.
-The Bank's shareholders have appointed Chris Kanter as the Bank's Independent Commissioner on May 13, 2011.
+At the end of December 2011, the Bank has 3 (three) members of the BOC, 2 (two) of them are the Independent Commissioners who are independent from influence of the controlling shareholders and domiciled in Indonesia.
+Based on BI's approval dated 8 April 2011 through letter No. 13/34/GBI/DPIP/Rahasia, the Bank's shareholders has assigned Chris Kanter as the Independent Comissioner on 13 May 2011.